What is a Soft Credit Check?

 What Can Employers See on a Soft Credit Check?

-• Public records like court judgments or bankruptcies
+• Public records like county court judgments

 Does a Soft Credit Check Show Defaults?

-The level of detail visible depends on:
+The level of detail visible depends on these factors:

 How Many Soft Credit Checks is Too Many?

-Best ways to use soft credit checks:
+Best ways to use soft checks:

-1. Check if you qualify before applying
+• Check if you qualify before you apply

-2. Focus on products where soft checks show you have a good chance
+• Focus on products where soft checks show you have a good chance

 How Can I Check My Credit Score?